FortiethAtom4/nanoscrape/README.md

 5. Type the following into the command line: `node nanoscrape.js [URL]`, where `[URL]` is the chapter URL.

-6. The scraper will get your images and write them to a local folder (or to a new custom durectory, if you choose).
+6. The scraper will get your images and write them to a local folder (or to a new custom directory, if you choose).
 This may take some time, depending on your Internet connection and your computer's resources.

 # USAGE

-Command: `nanoscrape.js [-h] [-t TIMEOUT] [-hl HEADLESS] [-d DIRECTORY] [-r RETRIES] link_string`
+Command: `nanoscrape.js [-h] [-t TIMEOUT] [-hl HEADLESS] [-d DIRECTORY] [-r RETRIES] [-a USERAGENT] link_string`

 # OPTIONS